The stderr stream

 redirecting stderr to stdout error.txt: redirecting stderr to a file

-And finally here we redirect to a variable, cast to Void
+And finally here we redirect to a variable, cast to Void, and

 these examples.